Scafooo/DAKGEA/README.md

 # Data Augmentation for Knowledge Graph Entity Resolution

-This project provides a **modular pipeline** for **data augmentation** and **dataset reduction** to support **Entity Alignment (EA)** tasks on Knowledge Graphs.
-It allows experimenting with multiple EA models and evaluating the impact of reduction and augmentation on alignment performance.
+This repository implements a **modular experimentation framework** for **Entity Alignment (EA)** on Knowledge Graphs.
+It combines dataset reduction, data augmentation, and model training so you can measure how each component impacts alignment accuracy with minimal plumbing.

 ---

 ## ⚙️ Configuration

-Configurations are managed with **YAML files**:
+All behaviour is controlled with YAML files:

-- `config/global.yaml` → global settings (paths, seed, logging)
+- `config/global.yaml` – shared defaults such as path aliases and logging level.
-- `config/models/*.yaml` → model-specific parameters (e.g., HybEA, KnowFormer, BERT-INT)
+- `config/models/*.yaml` – per-model hyperparameters (HybEA, KnowFormer, BERT-INT, …).
-- `config/experiments/*.yaml` → experiment-specific settings (dataset subsets, augmentation/reduction parameters)
+- `config/experiments/*.yaml` – dataset slices plus augmentation/reduction knobs, including `overwrite_existing` to force regeneration of artefacts for a specific run.

-All relative paths are automatically resolved by the Python loader (`src/config/loader.py`).
+The loader (`src/config/loader.py`) merges files in that order and automatically resolves relative paths to absolute locations rooted at the repository.
+This allows you to move configuration files without breaking downstream consumers.

 ---

 ## 🛠️ Installation

-Clone the repository:
+Clone and enter the repository:

 ```bash
 git clone <PROJECT_URL>
 cd <PROJECT_NAME>
 ```

-Create a virtual environment and install dependencies:
+Create a Python environment and install dependencies:

 ```bash
 conda env create -f install/HybEA_env.yml